orangeduck/Cello-Website/pages/documentation_celloworld.md

 * You should double check you have [installed](installation) the library correctly.
 * You may need to add some extra compile flags such as `-fblocks`
-* You may need to add some extra linker flags such as `-lpthread -lm`
 * You may need to run `ldconfig` to refresh your library cache.

 [Back](/documentation)